 Secondly, you can then start working on triplet double bass drumming patterns, which are also very useful and heavily used in many metal genres.

 What kind of double kick pedal should you get?
 You don’t need to spend all your money on a top-end double kick pedal.
-However, you do need to get one that of decent quality.
+However, you do need to get one of decent quality.
 Check out our article on the best double bass drum pedals.

 If you’re looking to buy an electronic drum set, then check out our article on the double bass drum electronic drum sets because not all of them are compatible with double kick pedals.
 If you’re a metal drummer, it can be very frustrating playing an e-drum set with only one pedal.